 A home inspection contingency is essential when you are making a home purchase, and you should never waive them under any circumstances.

-These inspections are also known as due diligence contingencies, and they give the buyer the right to have the home inspected by a professional home inspector.
+These inspections are also known as due diligence contingencies, and give the buyer the right to have the home’s interior and exterior inspected by a professional home inspector.
 Usually, the inspection must be done within a specific period, like 5 – 10 days.

-This inspection protects the buyer from purchasing a home that has issues and allows them to cancel the contract or negotiate repairs based on the home inspector’s findings.
+This inspection protects the buyer from purchasing a home that has issues and allows them to cancel the contract, negotiate repairs or request an additional inspection based on the home inspector’s findings.

 What’s A Cost-Of-Repair Contingency?

 A cost-of-repair contingency is a requirement that specifies the maximum dollar amount given for repairs that are considered necessary.
 A buyer might already have one in place as part of the contract.